electrode-io/electrode/docs/chapter1/intermediate/app-archetype/unit-tests.md

 ## Jest

 The App Archetype also takes Jest as its delightful javascript testing option.
 It has a built-in Jest configuration, and you can also extend it from your app level.
-Jest parallelizes test runs across workers to maximize performance.
+Jest parallelizes test runs across workers and runs slowest tests first to maximize performance.

 ### Run your jest tests